-For investigation of the performance of the proposed digital radio over fibre system (DRoF), a sample 900 Mbit/s NRZ pseudo-random data is ASK modulated with 10 GHz RF carrier and transported by the DRoF system.
-Fig. 7 shows the transmission system performance with the eye diagram of the received digital system.
-In this figure, the performance comparison of received signal by using digital and analogue systems has been shown over 35 km fibre length.
-In this system, the single mode fibre chromatic dispersion is assumed about 16 ps/(nm.km).
-By using a dispersion-compensated fibre, the dispersion has been reduced to 5 ps/(nm.km).
+For investigation of the performance of the proposed digital radio over fibre system (DRoF), a sample 1 Gbps NRZ pseudo-random data is ASK modulated with 10 GHz RF carrier digitized with 30 Gigasample/s PADC and transported by the proposed DRoF system.
+Figure 10, shows the transmission system performance with the eye diagram of the received digital system.